Markjiancheng/SNP-set-genomic-prediction/README.md

-# Variatonal Bayes for genomic prediction
+# Variational Bayes for genomic prediction